ibnuda/fpmortals/manuscript/complete.md

   -\/(stars have been replaced by hearts)
 ~~~~~~~~

-As we've now seen several times, we can focus on testing the pure business logic
-without distraction.

 Sebagaimana yang telah kita saksikan beberapa kali, kita dapat fokus pada testing
 untuk logika bisnis seutuhnya.

-Finally, if we return to our `JsonClient` algebra from Chapter 4.3

 Dan pada akhirnya, kita kembali ke aljabar `JsonClient` pada bab 4.3